- Resource Library

 In order to program your UR e-Series Robot in MachineLogic, a Vention MachineMotion 2 Pendant V3 (CE-TP-014-0000) and a Vention Robot Safety Module (CE-SA-009-0000) is required, in addition to a MachineMotion v2 (CE-CL-010-0004 or CE-CL-010-0001) running firmware version v2.9.0 or later.

-This section discusses connecting a MachineMotion V2 to a Universal Robot controller by way of the Robot Safety Module, in order to program the robot through MachineLogic.
+This section describes the connection of a MachineMotion V2 to a Universal Robot controller by way of the Robot Safety Module, in order to program the robot through MachineLogic.
 The Robot Safety Module acts a 3-port Ethernet switch to enable seamless communication between the MachineMotion, the pendant, and the robot controller (see Figure 1).
-For more information, refer to the Robot Safety Module User Manual.
+A first step will also be done in order to properly configure the Safety of the Universal Robot Controller.

 NOTE: If your system has more than one controller set up in a Multi-Controller configuration, the safety chain which includes the Robot Safety Module and the Pendant must be connected to the parent controller.